 The new Aiwa company has poured all its money into delivering the sound.
 This spending provides a speaker where maximum volume doesn’t distort the sound or reduce its quality.
-Not many Bluetooth speakers can do this no matter the price range.
+Not many large or small Bluetooth speakers can do this no matter the price range.

 At whatever volume, you’ll experience:

 - A well-balanced sound with punchy bass, full mids, clean, crisp highs, and no clipping.

 - If you’re into heavy rock, you won’t be disappointed with the bass.
 It’s rich, powerful, and precise, never muddy, and doesn’t bleed into the mids.

 What is impressive too is the control you have in delivering the sound of your choice.
 There’s a customizable 5-band onboard graphic equalizer that lets you tune to your heart’s content.